-These actors were able to convince industry to invest in complicated software by the promise of better forecasts, but without ever actually proving that these more complex solutions would improve forecasts.
+These actors were able to convince the industry to invest in complicated software by the promise of better forecasts, but without ever actually proving that these more sophisticated solutions would improve forecasts.
 The third myth is related to the first two myths and can be seen as primarily a reaction to it.

 Why These Myths Exist

 These are myths because there was never any academic or other evidence to prove these ideas, yet they each at a different time gained widespread acceptance.
 One myth can lead to another myth, the essential element being that by believing something false, to begin with, it makes it easier to draw flawed conclusions a second time around.

 To see the full screen just select the lower right-hand corner and expand.
 Trust us, expanding makes the experience a whole lot more fun